Thangam: Reception

 Sify wrote "The story is as old as the hills, presentation in mass masala format that works in B & C centers.
 Kicha makes no bones about it that he is playing to the galleries and uses the tested formula that was a winning factor in the 80's - Annan-Thankachi Pasum (brother-sister sentiments), comedy and action".
-Behindwoods wrote "Thangam proves that the old Kollywood formula of masala stirred together with those old, oppressive patriarchal sentiments doesn’t glitter anymore".
-Indiaglitz wrote "Overall, the movie has nothing new or novel to offer.
-But it does entertain with a good script and comedy element".
+Anamika of Kalki wrote that although the story has an old flavor, Kicha has tried to mix comedy and action however the big minus is that the script moves in slow motion after the interval.